Lukan444/RPG-Archivist/cline_docs/webUIImplementationChecklist.md

 - [ ] 17.7.
 Implement mind map sharing
   - Status: Not implemented yet
   - Notes: This feature will be addressed in Phase 8 with other sharing capabilities
-- [ ] 17.8.
+- [x] 17.8.
 Add annotations and notes to mind map elements
-  - Status: Not implemented yet
+  - Verification: Implemented annotation functionality for mind map nodes
-  - Notes: This feature will be addressed in a future update
+  - Notes: Created AnnotationEditor component and added ability to add, edit, and delete annotations on nodes

 ## Phase 7: Brain Feature Implementation